ripienaar/free-for-dev/README.md

   * [talky.io](https://talky.io/) — Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required
   * [Tefter](https://tefter.io) - Bookmarking app with a powerful Slack integration.
 Free for open-source teams.
   * [TeleType](https://teletype.oorja.io/) — share terminals, voice, code, whiteboard and more. no sign-in required, end-to-end encrypted collaboration for developers.
+  * [Tree Schema](https://treeschema.com/) — Data catalog and metadata management with APIs to manage data lineage as code.
+Free for teams of up to 5 users.
   * [twist.com](https://twist.com) — An asynchronous-friendly team communication app where conversations stay organized and on-topic.
 Free and Unlimited plans available.
 Discounts provided for eligible teams.
   * [typetalk.com](https://www.typetalk.com/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * [Tugboat](https://tugboat.qa) - Preview every pull request, automated and on-demand.
 Free for all, complimentary Nano tier for non-profits.